FAQ / New Family Guide

-Principal Giselle Hendrie will post class lists by the 63rd Street entrance after 5 p.m. on the evening before school starts.
+Principal Giselle Hendrie will post class lists of all registered students by the 63rd Street entrance by the end of the day on the Friday before school starts.
 She will listen to parents’ requests before then, but has many factors to consider when assigning classes and will not make changes after posting classes.
 Luckily, there are no bad assignments at Peralta.

 Is there extended care at Peralta?
 How do I sign up?

 Peralta has asliding scale before-school and after-school program designed to serve all families regardless of income or scheduling needs.
 P.E.A.C.E.
 (Peralta’s Enriching and Creative Environment) offers care on every school day from 7:45-8:30 a.m. and the end of the school day (minimum or regular) to 6 p.m. after-school.
 A variety of enrichment classes are offered, along with homework time and unstructured play options.
 Click here for more details on P.E.A.C.E., as well as class schedules, registration forms and income requirements.